To structure its content according to users' intentions.

 The bold word is now in your text editor and is automatically tagged as <h2>.
 If you wish, you can change this markup by highlighting your word and selecting 1 for <h1>, 2 for <h2>...

 Starting with a blank page?
 The Search Intents and Questions sections help you build your writing plan.
 Click on the + each time a topic interests you, to add it to your blank page.
-The more topics and search intents you cover, the more your content score will evolve, and the more relevant, deep and efficient your content will be.
+The more related terms and search intents you cover, the more your content score will evolve, and the more relevant, deep and efficient your content will be.

 Reminder: the minimum recommended content score is 75.
 The higher your score, the better your chances to rank your content in the top results.